Today's Thursday • 10 mins read

 They notice your micro-expressions, voice inflections, and behavioral patterns that most people miss.

-A slight hesitation before you answer a question.
+They instantly pick up that slight hesitation before you answer a question.
 The way you fidget when discussing your mother.
-How your confidence wavers around certain topics.
+Or how your confidence wavers around certain topics.

 This isn’t the warm, automatic empathy that makes you cry at movies or feel genuine concern for a stranger’s pain.